 Leeming Bar rest area

-The A1 has changed a lot lately, and so has Leeming Bar!
-What used to be an independent service area is now owned by Moto and advertised from the new A1(M) motorway - but be prepared that it's more than a mile away from the nearest junction, along what is at least a fast and pleasant road.
+What used to be an independent service area has embraced the new era by becoming a Moto official motorway rest area, but recent events seem to have hit it hard.
+Be prepared that it's more than a mile away from the nearest junction, along what is at least a fast and pleasant road.